 Pre-action sprinklers are one of the key sprinkler systems in use today at commercial properties.
 Pre-action systems employ concepts similar to dry pipe systems in that the pipes do not contain water until the system is triggered.
 The big difference is that in some pre-action systems, the pipes are filled with pressurized air (often nitrogen, which is used to help fire protection professionals to detect leaks).
 A detection system will trigger a pre-action valve to open, which creates a wet pipe environment.
 But the water will only flow out of individual sprinklers as needed.

-Pre-action sprinkler system for commercial properties
+Pre-action sprinkler systems for commercial properties

 A pre-action system is a common system used in commercial properties where the contents are of high value such as computer rooms, museums, data centers, and libraries.